If Accounting is one of your UTME exam subjects, we advise you to use the reference texts in the JAMB Syllabus for Principles of Accounts to study.

 |---|---|---|---|

-| 1 | Modern Financial Accounting | Abdullahi D. Z. | Covers the structure of financial statements, accounting systems, and basic record-keeping required at secondary school level. |
+| 1 | Modern Financial Accounting | Abdullahi D. Z. | Covers the structure of financial statements, accounting systems, and basic record keeping required at the secondary school level. |

 | 2 | Get Your Financial Accounting Right – Book One | Adeifa O.; Ajileye, J. O.; Oluwasanna, R. O | Introduces core bookkeeping concepts and step-by-step explanations for handling accounts in simple formats. |